jamesread/blog.jread.com/content/posts/bridging-fault-domains/index.md

   - architecture
 ---

 A fault domain (or [failure domain](https://en.wikipedia.org/wiki/Failure_domain)) is essentially a set of resources, or components that share a common point of failure.
 One example of this is an Azure Availability Zone, or your own single Data Center.
-Typical single points of failure are power (with no backup generator), or cooling, or if that datacenter is served by a single network connection - then the network connection would be a single point of failure.
+Typical points of failure for a fault domain are power (with no backup generator), or cooling, or a datacenter is served by a single network connection.
+The term "fault domain" could theoretically be applied to smaller areas of an application architecture, like a single network, or a rack of servers, but this article considers a fault domain more from a cloud architecture definition.

 The public clouds encourage customers to design their application architecture to be aware of these fault domains.
 A highly available application in Fault Domain A (for example, Azure Availability Zone 1), should not depend on any components in Fault Domain B (for example, Azure Availability Zone 2).
 If you do depend on components across fault domains, this dependency is called a "bridge" - hence, you are bridging fault domains, and reducing the overall availability of the application down from two (or more) domains, down to a single domain.